Jacob-Clark-809/endpoint-bin/README.md

 # Start the application
 npm start
 ```
-# Running the Request Bin
+# Running the Endpoint Bin

-The Request Bin will be running at http://localhost:3000.
+The Endpoint Bin will be running at http://localhost:3000.
 You can access the web interface and start creating bins.

 ## Usage